bobbeekethdy1025/git-quote/README.md

 Users will be able to signup/login for the website and be able to view their profile.
 On their profile users will be shown a random recipe, generated from our api, and users will have the option to write a note on the recipe and favorite it for future use.

+## Testing

+For an easier testing experience, a dummy email and password is provided.
+* Email: test123@test.com
+* Password: 123456

 ## Questions

 If there are any questions about our application, please feel free to email any of us.